We began our suspension works by tackling the front first.

 We could hardly believe that the car had competed in some of its latter events with this list of problems and none of the previous owners had known.
 Worst of all was not the mechanicals.
 When we dropped the rear wheels, we found the rims were the wrong ones for the car.
 At some point a set of 80’s Toyota Tarago wheels had been substituted for the correct items.
 Sure, the stud pattern was right, however the centre bore was far too small and the wheel was sitting on the outer lip of the hub, held in place by just a couple of turns of thread on each wheel nut!
 The wrongly fitted wheels were also causing the rear discs to flap about instead of seating correctly on the hubs.
 Another set of wheels became a further line item on the growing list.

-During re-assembly the spring bushes were all replaced with urethane units and some heavy duty rear dampers were oFront_brakesrdered to give better road holding at the rear end.
+During re-assembly the spring bushes were all replaced with urethane units and some heavy duty rear dampers were ordered to give better road holding at the rear end.
 Lowering blocks had been fitted by a previous owner and these were re-installed for the time being.
 In future the rear springs may be lowered and stiffened so that the lowering blocks can be deleted.

 Why lowering blocks in a gravel rally car?
 Well rear wheel drive cars, particularly those with a live axle tend to have serious oversteer (sideways) on loose surfaces.
 Sure the outrageous drift angles are fun, however not as fast.
 One trick to reduce the oversteer to a manageable level is to lower the rear of the car slightly in comparison to the front.